ZephyrianDawnstrider/consultation_webapp_industry/docx/admin/ADMIN_DOCUMENTATION.md

 ## Welcome to the Platform

-### What is the Consultation Platform?
+### What is the consultant Platform?
-The Consultation Platform is your comprehensive workspace for managing your consulting business.
+The consultant Platform is your comprehensive workspace for managing your consulting business.
 It provides all the tools you need to:
 - Manage your professional profile
 - Track your work hours
 - Generate and submit invoices